 Mr. McCLORY.
-Mr. Chairman, if the gentleman will yield further, I would like to suggest that under this new legislation there will be no opportunity to bail out, because there will be no way of showing that they did conduct their election in 1972 in any of the Alaskan languages and there will be no way to show that it occurred only in a few instances, because it occurred all over the country, because and it actually has been written bilin- they did not have any Alaskan ballot any where in the country.
+Mr. Chairman, if the gentleman will yield further, I would like to suggest that under this new legislation there will be no opportunity to bail out, because there will be no way of showing that they did conduct their election in 1972 in any of the Alaskan languages and there will be no way to show that it occurred only in a few instances, because it occurred all over the country, because where in the country.
 That is one of the requisites for bailing out.